hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 AU Base extends the core FHIR Standard to define nationally agreed localised FHIR structures for use in Australia.
 AU Base is the source of truth for the nationally agreed FHIR representation of Australian concepts such as [Australian Medicare card number](StructureDefinition-au-medicarecardnumber.html) or [Australian Indigenous Status](StructureDefinition-indigenous-status.html).

-This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national level without the need for a separate project or to specify conformance requirements for a particular use case.
+The definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and shared at a national level without the need for a separate project or to specify conformance requirements for a particular use case.
 Implementers working with a common concept, that has national usage, are encouraged to submit for adoption into AU Base.

 Australian realm IGs and implementers are expected to comply with AU Base and AU Core and to use extensions, search parameters or operations (in order of precedence):
 * from the FHIR standard i.e. FHIR Extensions Pack
-* from AU Base
+* from AU Base (this IG)
 * from a downstream domain specific IG (e.g. AU eRequesting or AU Patient Summary).
 * by defining locally only if necessary, and then making available in a local IG.